-I must add a little thank you to all the people who made this page what it is and Stephen Lechniak who added so much detail about the Barton Street Factory.
+I must add a big thank you to all the people who made this page what it is including Stephen Lechniak who added so much detail about the Barton Street Factory.
 Thank you all.

 Thank you very much for posting this online Alex.
 I was living there

 Thanks for sharing this excellently related bit of history!

 Hi Alex, I enjoyed reading your article about Wanzer.
 His machines come up for sale once in a while in Quebec.